AdmiralCurtiss/SenPatcher/README.md

 * Option to keep the game running while in background.
 * Option to fix a bug that makes the game load the English lipflap data when playing with Japanese voices and vice-versa.
 * Option to fix a bug that displays the Arts Support cut-in incorrectly at resolutions other than 1280x720.
+* Option to fix a bug that causes incorrect music playback when you switch areas too quickly.
 * Option to use CS3 font spacing when using the high-res font from CS3.
 * Option to force XInput for controllers (this supposedly fixes newer Xbox controllers)
 * Option to edit the vestigial System Data button mapping from the PS3 version.